Family of Pope Leo XIV: Background

+After the election of Pope Leo XIV, many media organizations began researching his family background and ancestry.

 A documentary genealogical study of Pope Leo XIV's family, by Henry Louis Gates in collaboration with the American Ancestors genealogy society and the Cuban Genealogy Club of Miami, was published in The New York Times in June 2025.

-This study found that among the pope's known ancestors, "40 are from France, 24 are from Italy and 21 are from Spain," along with others born in Cuba, Hispaniola, and other Caribbean locations.
-At least seventeen of his maternal ancestors identified in Louisiana are described in documents as having some measure of black African heritage (creoles of color) – the terms employed including mulatto, mulatress, mulâtress créole, free person of color, and quadroon.
+This study found that among the pope's known ancestors, "40 are from France, 24 are from Italy and 21 are from Spain," along with others born in Cuba, Hispaniola, and other parts of the Caribbean, or French Canada.
+At least seventeen of his maternal ancestors identified in Louisiana are described in documents as having some measure of Black African heritage (creoles of color) – the terms employed including mulatto, mulatress, mulâtress créole, free person of color, and quadroon.

+The pope's paternal grandfather from Italy, and paternal grandmother from France, immigrated to Illinois in the United States near the turn of the 20th century.
 The pope's maternal grandparents migrated to Illinois from Louisiana in the early 1910s.
-The pope's paternal grandfather from Italy, and grandmother from France, immigrated to Illinois in the United States near the turn of the 20th century.